Showing newest posts with label terrifying nixon-era children's books. Show older posts

 "That's right, Amy.
 Step right over to the edge, and just lean forward, just a little. . ."

 This week's selection comes from the career shelf in our library of photo-illustrated Nixon-era children's books (published 1971).
-As always, some of the captions are real.
-Some are made up.
-There are a lot of pictures so I've made the post expandable.
-Click here to read the full post.
+As always, some of the captions are real (but I made most of them up because the real ones were boring).

 Charles Lawrence is a Chicago police officer.
 There are 13,000 policemen in the city and 500,000 policemen in the United States.
 The main job of a policeman is to enforce the laws of his city and state.
 Charles is going to show us what it's like to be a policeman.